viktamwaniki/currencychanger/README.md

 ## How to Use the app

 1. Clone the repository.
-2. Copy url and use
+2. Copy url on google search bar and use.
-3. Convert from one currency to another
+3. Convert from one currency to another.

      !THANK     YOU     ENJOY!